LGBT flag

 Due to higher rates of financial insecurity, some LGBT seniors have limited or no health insurance.
 Fortunately, most of these seniors will qualify for Medicaid to get basic care, but need gaps still exist.

-Compared to their heterosexual peers, these seniors are less likely to have savings, retirement planning or long-term care insurance that typically come with good jobs.
+Compared to their heterosexual peers, these seniors are less likely to have savings, retirement planning, or long-term care insurance that typically come with good jobs.
 This can make long-term care at a residential or nursing home hard to pay for.
 This reality, on top of already high health risks, put many LGBT seniors in dire financial straits.

 Social Security benefits and pension from partners (pre-2015)

-In addition, because of fewer job opportunities, LGBT seniors may receive lower Social Security benefits than their peers.
+Because of fewer job opportunities, LGBT seniors may receive lower Social Security benefits than their peers.
 This can cause financial strife during the senior years, in addition to having less savings and retirement planning.

 At the same time, some seniors may not receive the same Social Security pension benefits from their partners who died before 2015.
 In that year, same-sex marriage was legalized, granting partner/spouse pension rights.
 This could be another financial hit for same-sex partners who didn’t receive benefits prior to 2015.